-The following management's discussion and analysis (this "MD&A") provides information concerning the financial condition of K.B.
-Recycling Industries Ltd. (the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2021.
-This MD&A should be read in conjunction with the audited financial statements of the Company for the years ended December 31, 2021 and 2020, including the notes thereto (the "Annual Financial Statements").
-This MD&A contains forward-looking statements that involve risks, uncertainties and assumptions, including statements regarding anticipated developments in future financial periods and our plans and objectives.
+The following management's discussion and analysis (this MD&A) provides information concerning the financial condition of K.B.
+RECYCLING INDUSTRIES LTD. (in the process of being changed to OCFANSIX FUTURF PATHS LTD.) (the "Company") management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2022.
+This MD&A should be read in conjunction with the audited financial statements of the Company for the years ended December 31, 2022 and 2021, including the notes thereto (the "Annual Financial Statements").
+This contains forward-looking statements that uncertainties and assumptions, including statements anticipated developments in future financial periods and our plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking statements.

-Any references in this MD&A to the "Company", "Alkemy", "us", "our" or "we" refers to K.B.
-Recycling Industries Ltd.
+Any references in this MD&A to the "Company", "us", "our" or "we" refers to K.B.
+RECYCLING INDUSTRIES LTD. (in the process of being changed to OCEANSIX FUTURE PATHS LTD.).